Life Expectancy of a Golf Cart Battery: How Long Does It Last?

 Check your battery water level and add distilled water when needed.
 Don't use tap water, which contains minerals that will reduce battery capacity.

+If your golf cart gets stored at the end of the season it's important to make sure your batteries are taken care of before doing so.
 The batteries should be stored fully charged and disconnected from any circuit that could discharge the battery pack.
 Clean each battery and remove from the battery case.